Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

-The presence of a right hand side in the Einstein equation \eqref{Einsteineq} and the Maxwell equations add new difficulties to the analysis of the problem, presenting coupling between the gravitational and the electromagnetic perturbations.
+The Einstein--Maxwell system describes coupled gravitational and electromagnetic fields.
+The presence of a right hand side in the Einstein equation \eqref{Einsteineq} and the Maxwell's equations add new difficulties to the analysis of the problem, presenting coupling between the gravitational and the electromagnetic perturbations of solutions.
+In the positive cosmological setting, the stability of Kerr-Newman-de Sitter with small angular momentum was proved in \cite{Hintz-M}.

-An intermediate step towards the proof of non-linear stability of charged black holes is the linear stability of the simplest non-trivial solution of the Einstein-Maxwell equations, the Reissner-Nordstr{\"o}m spacetime.
+An intermediate step towards the proof of non-linear stability of charged black holes is the linear stability of the simplest non-trivial solution of the Einstein--Maxwell equations, the Reissner--Nordstr{\"o}m spacetime.